 Associate Manager, Communications

-Viet VoPham, Associate Manager, Communications, brings a diverse background in publishing/editorial, social media and nonprofit communications to PAHO Foundation.
-Prior to joining the Foundation, Viet worked as a Program Assistant for South Arts’ Southern Circuit Tour of Independent Filmmakers, spearheading customer service, filmmaker and Screening Partner outreach and marketing for the program.
-Viet has also interned for various tech and media companies in New York City, wrote lifestyle pieces for sites like Bustle and served as a Social Media Editor for the online e-retailer Rebel Circus.
+Viet VoPham, Associate Manager, Communications, brings a diverse background in publishing/editorial, social media, and nonprofit communications to PAHO Foundation.
+Prior to joining the Foundation, Viet worked as a Program Assistant for South Arts’ Southern Circuit Tour of Independent Filmmakers, spearheading customer service, filmmaker, and Screening Partner outreach and marketing for the program.
+Viet has also interned for various tech and media companies in New York City, wrote lifestyle pieces for sites like Bustle, and served as a Social Media Editor for the online e-retailer Rebel Circus.
 Viet received his Bachelor of Arts at the University of Virginia, majoring in Media Studies with a concentration in Media Policy and Ethics.
-In Viet’s current role, he hopes to utilize his passion for social media and nonprofits to bolster PAHO Foundation’s social media strategy and strengthen partnership and content curation with help from Development and Programs.
+In Viet’s current role, he hopes to utilize his passion for social media and nonprofits to bolster the Foundation’s social media strategy and strengthen partnership and content curation efforts with help from the Development and Programs departments.